Lekolas01/ternary_networks_seminar/README.md

 Currently the script main.py contains the full pipeline of loading the data, then training the model to saving the trained model parameters.

+This rule learning suite contains the following callable python scripts:
+*